Muaad1738/tech258-azure-linux/Monitoring.md

 1. Reactive Approach: Waiting for users to report issues before taking action.
 2. Threshold-Based Alerting: Setting thresholds for key metrics (e.g., CPU, memory, network) using Azure Monitor and triggering alerts when thresholds are exceeded.
-3. Proactive Monitoring: Utilising Azure Monitor to monitor key metrics in real-time and taking preemptive action based on trends and anomalies.
+3. Monitoring: Utilising Azure Monitor to monitor key metrics in real-time and taking preemptive action based on trends and anomalies.
-4. Predictive Scaling: Leveraging Azure Autoscale to automatically scale resources based on predicted load changes.
+4. Scaling: Leveraging Azure Autoscale to automatically scale resources based on predicted load changes.

 ## 2. Setting Up a Dashboard on Azure Monitor